MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 This page provides details about the latest releases of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] organized by release date.

+>[!IMPORTANT]
+>Mandatory update coming in early April!
+On April 1, we will release an update to the Dynamics 365 Guides solution that will change how data is stored in Common Data Service.
+Specifically, we'll upgrade the applications to store data in Common Data Service entities rather than in a single JSON file.
+Your existing guides will be migrated to the new entity structure and continue to work as expected.
+On April 1, you'll need to update the PC app, HoloLens app, and Common Data Service solution to continue using Dynamics 365 Guides.
+Please work with your admin to update the solution and apps.

 ## January 28, 2020

 The January 28 update (app versions 303.2001.21001 and solution version 300.0.3.137) includes the following new features: